dankamongmen/notcurses/USAGE.md

 # Usage

-As of version 2.0.0, Notcurses honors Semantic Versioning, the API is stable, and the project is committed to backwards compatibility.
+As of version 2.0.0, the Notcurses API is stable, and the project is committed to backwards compatibility.

 * [Direct Mode](#direct-mode)
 * [Alignment](#alignment)